cspoppuppy/CRDTs-LWW-Element-Graph/README.md

 ##### Further work

 -   Timestamp precision: currently milliseconds, can be more precise
--   Branch test coverage not 100%, edge cases not all covered
+-   Branch test coverage not 100%